Who We Are

 Paul works professionally for Santa Monica Nissan as an EV Specialist selling the new LEAF EV.
 He also works as a consultant for SolarCity, the nation’s leading residential solar installation firm.
 He owns a 2002 Toyota RAV4 EV and a 2011 Nissan LEAF, which he drives on sunshine generated by the photovoltaic panels on his roof in Santa Monica.
 Paul is President of the Electric Vehicle Assn. of Southern California and a founding board member of Plug In America.

-He is responsible for technical issues regarding zero emissions vehicles and for “ZEV enabling” advanced technology vehicles including hybrid electric vehicles.
+He was responsible for technical issues regarding zero emissions vehicles and for “ZEV enabling” advanced technology vehicles including hybrid electric vehicles.
 In 2003, Craig developed the AT-PZEV (Advanced Technology Partial (Credit) Zero Emission Vehicle) category within the California ZEV regulation.
 Most hybrids sold in California are now certified to meet this stringent AT-PZEV standard.
 Craig has been part of the team revising and enforcing the California Zero Emissions Vehicle regulation since 1999, and is presently developing the new “Transitional” ZEV category requirements.

 Prior to joining CARB, Craig was an electric vehicle engineer and project manager with the electric transportation dept. at the Sacramento Municipal Utility District (SMUD).